oziesiek/Ethical-Hacking-Python-Project/README.md

 24. **Shodan API 🌐:** A JavaScript script to search for instances of Damn Vulnerable Web Application (DVWA) on Shodan and check if default credentials work.
 25. **Trojan 🦠:** A malicious PDF executor that downloads and runs a malicious PDF file, emphasizing caution against potential threats.
 26. **WiFi Password Extractor 🔑:** Retrieves saved WiFi passwords from Windows network profiles and sends them by e-mail to a defined address.
-27. **WiFi All OS password extractor 🔑:** Retrieves saved WiFi passwords from Windows, Linux & MacOs.
+27. **WiFi All OS password extractor 🗝️:** Retrieves saved WiFi passwords from Windows, Linux & MacOs.
+28. **Win_Destructor 💀: illustration of the potential risks of running untrusted code on a Windows machine by showcasing the deletion of essential system files.
-28. **ZIP File Password Cracker 🧩:** Cracks password-protected ZIP files using a dictionary attack, facilitating authorized access to protected content.
+29. **ZIP File Password Cracker 🧩:** Cracks password-protected ZIP files using a dictionary attack, facilitating authorized access to protected content.

 ## Usage